littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Fixed misc things for new version.
 -Adapted branch buildings to new holding system.
 -Uplift no longer requires any DLC...
 (This was pure oversight on my part.)
--Changed specialized vassals into "presets"
+-Changed specialized vassals into "presets".
 -Added warning about special vassal civics not working well yet.

 v4.2 (03-25-22) - New Origin & Colonial Chartering Civic